bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 4. Power-sensitive devices

 #### **Speculative Execution + Prefetching**
-**Speculative execution** is when a CPU guesses what the program will do next and starts working on it before it knnows for sure.
+**Speculative execution** is when a CPU guesses what the program will do next and starts working on it before it knows for sure.
 ``` txt
 Normal execution: Wait to see what happens → Then do the work
 Speculative execution: Guess what will happen → Start work now → Fix later if wrong